Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Introduction

-This paper introduces the concept of \emph{Next Generation Grid Codes (NGGCs)} as a first step toward a new paradigm for dynamic ancillary services provision based on decentralized frequency-domain criteria.
-The NGGC framework provides two main benefits: (i) guaranteed closed-loop stability and (ii) explicit performance guarantees at the system level.
-For stability, we employ loop-shifting and passivity-based techniques to derive decentralized certificates that translate into local tuning rules for individual devices, ensuring modular contributions to global stability.
-For performance, we establish quantitative bounds on critical time-domain indicators of small-signal frequency and voltage dynamics, including frequency and voltage nadirs, RoCoF, steady-state deviations, and oscillation damping.
-These bounds are obtained by linking time-domain metrics to frequency-domain constraints on local device behavior and can be expressed as Nyquist-plot envelopes on device transfer functions.
-The framework naturally accommodates grid-forming signal causality and integrates with existing converter and synchronous-generator models.
+This work introduces the concept of \emph{Next Generation Grid Codes (NGGCs)} as a first impetus toward a new grid-code paradigm for dynamic ancillary services via decentralized frequency-domain criteria.
+The NGGC concept offers two key benefits: (i) guaranteed closed-loop stability, and (ii) explicit performance guarantees for the overall power system.
+Regarding \emph{(i) closed-loop stability}, we employ loop-shifting and passivity-based techniques to derive decentralized stability certificates for the interconnected system.
+The certificates translate directly into local tuning rules for individual device controllers, ensuring that each device contributes to global stability in a modular fashion.
+Concerning \emph{(ii) performance guarantees}, we establish quantitative bounds on critical time-domain performance indicators of the system’s small-signal frequency and voltage dynamics, including both local voltage responses at the individual device buses as well as the average-mode frequency response.
+The considered indicators include frequency and voltage nadirs, rate-of-change-of-frequency (RoCoF), steady-state deviations, and oscillation damping capabilities.
+The bounds are derived by linking system-level time-domain metrics to local frequency-domain conditions imposed on each device.
+Both the decentralized stability and performance requirements can be expressed through Nyquist-plot envelopes that characterize local converter dynamics in terms of their transfer functions, thereby allowing them to be directly used as specifications for control design.
+The NGGC framework accommodates devices with a grid-forming signal causality, i.e., mapping active and reactive power injections to frequency and voltage outputs, and integrates with existing converter and synchronous-generator models.